Driving from Florence to Rome: what to see on a road trip

 - When I visited Orvieto I spent one night at Torre di Vico, a 12th century tower with gorgeous rooms.

 Civita di Bagnoregio is known as the dying city.
 It’s an ancient village build on the soft and friable local rock, tufo, that is literally crumbling due to erosion.
-Today there are only 11 people still living in Civita di Bagnoregio, and the only access to the town is through a bridge.
+Today there are only 11 people still living in Civita di Bagnoregio, and the only access to the town is through a bridge (as you can see in the picture below).
 Don’t miss the chance to see this Italian ghost town before it’s gone!

 To visit Civita di Bagnoregio you must leave your car in the car park at the foot of the hill.
 The whole village is a pedestrian only area.
-There is a ticket entrance to the village (5 euro) that must be paid between 8 am and 8 pm.
+There is a ticket entrance to the village (5 euro) that must be paid before crossing the bridge between 8 am and 8 pm.
 The access before and after that time is free.

 Since all the roads lead to Rome… Driving from Florence, we have now arrived in Rome and it is time to visit the capital!
 My best piece of advice is to drop your car in Rome and move around with public transportation.
 Even if the metro and buses are a nightmare, driving in Rome is an even worse nightmare.